 It’s a nice problem to have too many great investment opportunities.
 We are always looking to fund early-stage women’s health- and women-led life science- ventures.

 Harvard Business School classmates Corinne Nevinny and Linda Greub are passionate about improving women’s health and supporting female entrepreneurs.
 This is a natural fit for Corinne who grew up around medicine: her mother was a rheumatologist and her father an oncologist.
 So while Corinne began her career as an investment banker specializing in healthcare, it wasn’t long before she moved into industry and gained operating experience with both therapeutic and medical device companies.
 Linda, on the other hand, found she loved talking with and learning from doctors and scientists in the course of her investment career.
 Eventually Linda gravitated towards genomics and precision medicine, working in life science tools and molecular diagnostics.

 In 2010, Corinne and Linda began making early stage investments with female entrepreneurs using their own capital.
 Operating as LMN Ventures, they and a third classmate invested in start-ups in a number of industries.
 In order to focus on women’s health and life sciences, Corinne and Linda launched Avestria during 2018 and are thrilled to be pursuing their combined passions.

 Harvard Business School classmates, respected colleagues and friends.

-“Nobody knew that healthcare was so complicated.”
-Well, actually, we did.
-That’s why we asked the most intelligent medical doctors, scientists and regultory experts we knew to help us navigate the complexities.
+We know healthcare is complicated.
+That’s why we asked the most intelligent medical doctors, scientists and regulatory experts we knew to help us navigate the complexities.